valentjn/uni-stuttgart-beamer-template/README.md

 scons
 ```
 and you're done.
+This not only compiles the presentation using the right amount of
+L<sup>A</sup>T<sub>E</sub>X calls (very much similar to `latexmk`),
+but generates also a separate handout in `tex/handout.pdf`,
+which contains the slides in Beamer's `handout` mode
+(e.g., ignoring `pause` commands) compressed with 4 pages per sheet.
-You can clean up the generated files using
+You can clean up all generated files using
 ```
 scons -c
 ```

-This not only compiles the presentation using the right amount of
-L<sup>A</sup>T<sub>E</sub>X calls, but generates also a separate
-handout in `tex/handout.pdf`, which contains the slides in Beamer's
-`handout` mode (e.g., ignoring `pause` commands) compressed with
-4 pages per sheet.

 ### PDFL<sup>A</sup>T<sub>E</sub>X